JaffaKetchup/flutter_map_tile_caching/README.md

 import 'package:flutter_map_tile_caching/flutter_map_tile_caching.dart';
 ```

+Before using any functionality, in particular the bulk downloading functionality, make sure you comply with the appropriate rules and ToS for your server.
+Some servers ban bulk downloading.

 ### Android

 A few more steps are required on Android due to the background download functionality, unfortunately even if you do not intend to use the functionality.
 This is due to the way the dependency used to perform background downloading works.